SkepticMech/discord_six_bot/README.md

 # discord_six_bot
 Python implementation of a combination translation/dictionary monitoring bot for discord designed for the Heaven's Vault conlang

-# Active Commands
+# Server-wide Commands

-!teta
+!tmta modern word or phrase

-	Translates english into ancient script and speech if known !tate
+	converts known English into ancient script

-	Translates Ancient script or speech to English
-!Add word/phrase english _ ancient

-	Creates new record in the dictionary
-!Update word/phrase english _ ancient

-	Modifies an existing dictionary reference
-!Remove word/phrase english _ ancient (the ancient isn't actually checked, it can be random)

-	Removes specified dictionary reference
-!Kill
+!tatm ancient word or phrase

+	provides english equivalent for known ancient - use !tmtaf to list all known synonyms if any exist

+!draw glyphs

+	produces a png of the glyphs for confirmation and/or external use

+All the above commands can have "w" appended to them to change the font color of the ancient glyphs to white (ie !draww)

+!kill

-	Terminates the bot, only usable for Primary User role does not imact dictionary records (if running on local device)
+	terminates the bot, only usable for Primary User role does not impact dictionary records

+Various easter egg commands from talking to Six

+# Archive Channel Only Commands

+!Add modern _ ancient glyphs _ spoken ancient

+	creates new record in the dictionary, everything after the ancient glyphs can be left off if the spoken form is not known

+!Update modern _ ancient glyphs _ spoken ancient

+	modifies an existing dictionary reference, everything after the ancient glyphs can be left off if the spoken form is not known

+!Remove modern

+	removes specified dictionary reference